Making sense of the world through paint and prose

 -

-Pusaran Jiwa (Malay for “Soul Vortex”) explores the sensation of being pulled inward — not in retreat, but in recognition.
-It’s about the quiet chaos beneath the surface: memory, ancestry, identity, and intuition all spiraling at once.
-Created during a time of emotional turbulence, this piece reflects how inner stillness can emerge from motion, and how dissolution often precedes clarity.
+Pusaran Jiwa (Malay for “Soul Vortex”) explores the sensation of being pulled inwards, not in retreat, but in recognition.
+It’s about the chaos beneath the surface: memory, ancestry, identity, and intuition all spiraling at once.
+Created during a time following the loss of a loved one, this piece reflects how inner stillness can emerge from motion, and how dissolution often precedes clarity.
 The forms are deliberately ambiguous, somewhere between water and smoke, spirit and self.

 -